Non-relativistic quantum particles interacting with pseudoharmonic-type potential under flux field in a topological

+where $\delta, \gamma, \eta>0$ are arbitrary positive constants.
+From this potential expression, one can recover harmonic oscillator potential by setting $\gamma \to 0, \delta \to 0$.
+Moreover, by setting $\eta \to 0$ and $\delta \to 0$ into the potential expression, one will find a repulsive inverse square potential \cite{ijmpa}.
+Finally, for suitable potential strengths, such as $\eta=\frac{D_e}{r^2_{0}}, \gamma=D_e\,r^2_{0}, \delta=-2\,D_e$, where $D_e$ is the dissociation energy and $r_0$ is the equilibrium separation, one will recover a pseudoharmonic potential \cite{RS, RR, SMI, AC, SMI2, FM} and for $\eta=\frac{D_e}{r^2_{0}}, \gamma=D_e\,r^2_{0}, \delta= 0$, we will get back shifted pseudoharmonic potential \cite{CB} both of which have wide applications in atomic and molecular physics as well as other branches of physics and chemistry.

-Our motivation is the result presented in Ref. \cite{ee1}, where authors investigated the quantum effects of the harmonic oscillator in space-time with a distortion of a vertical line into a vertical spiral.
-As a natural extension, we study the quantum motions of the non-relativistic particles interacting with anharmonic oscillator potential (superposition of harmonic oscillator plus inverse square potential with a constant term) under the influence of the Aharonov-Bohm flux field in the same space-time background.
-We solve the radial wave equation through the Heun equation and obtain the eigenvalue solution of the quantum system.
-We show that the eigenvalue solution gets modified by the inverse square potential plus constant term in addition to the harmonic oscillator and the quantum flux field.
+Our motivation stems from the findings presented in Ref. \cite{ee1}, wherein the authors explored the quantum effects of a harmonic oscillator in a space-time with a distortion of a vertical line transformed into a vertical spiral.
+Building upon this groundwork, we investigate a quantum system comprising non-relativistic particles interacting with an anharmonic oscillator potential, specifically a superposition of a harmonic oscillator and an inverse square potential.
+This study is conducted within the framework of the same space-time background and under the influence of the quantum flux field.
+The radial wave equation is solved using the confluent Heun equation, leading to the derivation of the eigenvalue solution for the quantum system, which is the prime objective of this paper.
+Notably, our analysis reveals that the eigenvalue solution for quantum particles is altered by the presence of the inverse square potential, in addition to the harmonic oscillator and the quantum flux field.